thephpleague/uri-src/docs/uri/7.0/uri-template.md

 ### Strict Mode

-`UriTemplate::extract()` always returns an `ExtractionResult`, even when the input cannot be matched by the template.
-If you need extraction to fail explicitly in this situation, use `UriTemplate::extractOrFail()` which throws a `VariableCanNotBeExtracted` exception if the extraction fails for any reason.
+`UriTemplate::extract()` always returns an `ExtractionResult`, even when the input cannot be matched by the template, or, when some variable can not be extracted because they are missing.
+If you need extraction to fail explicitly in these situations, use `UriTemplate::extractOrFail()` which throws a `VariableCanNotBeExtracted` exception if the extraction fails for any reason.

 ~~~php
 use League\Uri\UriTemplate;